shivenmian/openflow/openflow/examples.md

 ------
 So we've noticed some existing products that take in speech and output structured text.

+A problem we noticed with speech transcription with Whisper: text formatting + mispelling entities

 As people with less traditional names, our names are often mispelled by vanilla speech transcription models.

 pipeline: